Quantum geometric tensors from sub-bundle geometry: Acknowledgments

 \section{Acknowledgments}

 M.A.O.\ is grateful for the hospitality of the Erwin Schrödinger International Institute for Mathematics and Physics, where part of this work was carried out during the Research in Teams program “Weyl Pseudodifferential Calculus with Applications.”
+This research was funded in whole or in part by the Austrian Science Fund (FWF) \href{https://doi.org/10.55776/PIN9589124}{10.55776/PIN9589124}.
 Research by T.B.M.\ is funded by the European Union (ERC, GRAVITES, Project No.~101071779).
 Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.